 Add and Update User Passwords

 Your Master User ID will allow you to create new Users or Back Office Users.
-A User may also have trading rights on the system.
+You may also authorise trading access for a User.
 We have provided you with a Master User ID to let you be in control of your own Users.
-As a Master User, you control which access rights a particular User in your company has, within the limits of the overall rights which Enron has granted to you.
+As a Master User, you control the access or view rights that a particular User in your company has, within the limits of your own rights as a Master User.
 You can create up to 10 Users or Back Office Users.

 A Back Office User will only be able to view transactions which Users in your company have completed.
-Back Office Users do not have any rights to trade Products.
+Back Office Users will not have any rights to transact via EnronOnline.

 preferences